asacchetti11/Cell-Evolution-Test/README.md

 ## Description:
 A graphical window that allows you to select a size of ball that will be placed on your cursor and split it into smaller balls with the click of a button.
 Uses a quadTree to optimize collisions between balls.

-## Correct Usage: Compiler and run program in Java
+## Correct Usage: Compile and run program in Java

 ### Controls:
 Click - Ball will appear on cursor.